 The Models That Work

-It would be irresponsible to catalog the crisis without examining what is actually working.
-Several models have demonstrated, at scale, the capacity to match the scope of the problem.
-They share common features that reveal what mentorship actually requires.
+It would be irresponsible to catalog the crisis without examining what actually works.
+Several models have shown, at scale, that they can match the scope of the problem, and they share features that reveal what mentorship really requires.

 The 100 Black Men of America.
 Founded in 1963, operating in more than 100 chapters across the country (100blackmen.org), their model is distinctive because it is explicitly intergenerational.
 Successful Black men mentor young Black men not just in academic skills but in the full range of competencies required for navigating American society as a Black male.
 Their program data shows the following.